user8595/user8595.github.io/content/posts/termux-lsp-solution.md

 ### how to install?

-unpack the .zip file, then copy the termux-exec with the right architecture as your phone's to termux's home directory (not neccesarily)
+unpack the .zip file, then copy the termux-exec with the right architecture as your phone's to termux's home directory (not necessarily)

 ``` bash
 cp termux-exec_2.0.0_aarch64.deb ~ # change 'aarch64' into yout phone's architecture